simonlhopkins/GameAI2019_Project_1/SingleAgentMovement/README.txt

 How Phases Work:

 When the game begins, the different phases/scenes will play out based on a timer; to start this process, simply press space.
 Pressing a number will allow the scenes to play out in order on a timer.
 If, however, you wish to view a specific scene, you may press a number from 0 - 9.
 This will take you directly to the desired scene; however, it will also turn off autoplay.
-If you wish to turn autoplay back on, you must switch scenes and press space.
+If you wish to turn autoplay back on, you may press space, and the game will go back to scene 1 and autoplay from there (Scene 0 can only be visited by pressing 0, and only serves as a starting point, not a real demonstration of the AI).

 Scenes (in order):